YUVRAJ007137/Violence-Detection-system-public-repo/README.md

-# Violence Detection system public repo
+# Violence-Detection
- This is a public repository, so you can use it to customize the ui.
+ this is a frontend of this project